 Examples of When Adjusting Entries Are Needed

-- If a company ships good on credit, but didn’t process the sales invoice as of the end of the accounting period.
+- If a company ships goods on credit but doesn’t process the sales invoice at the end of the accounting period.

-- A company receives goods from a supplier, who didn’t send the invoice as of the end of the accounting period.
+- A company receives goods from a supplier who didn’t send the invoice at the end of the accounting period.

 - A company pays advance tax for the next accounting period.

-- If a company prepares an income statement on a monthly basis.
+- Suppose a company prepares an income statement on a monthly basis.
 And, it pays for six months of insurance in the first month only.
-In this case, the company, in the first month, will show five months of insurance as prepaid.
+In this case, in the first month, the company will show five months of insurance as prepaid.